Create Extracts on the Web

 Set up Incremental Refresh

-Follow the steps below to set up an extract to be refreshed incrementally but first ensure you’ve selected All rows as the number of Rows to extract.
+Follow the steps below to set up an extract to be refreshed incrementally.
+Ensure you’ve selected All rows in the Number of Rows section.

-Incremental refresh can only be defined when you are extracting all rows in the database.
-You can't increment a sample extract.
+Incremental refreshes can only be defined when you are extracting from all rows in the database.
+You can't incrementally refresh a sample extract.

 Use Advanced Settings